Fear (American TV series): Locations

 (** denotes the only location where all original contestants quit.
 This is why Minas Dos Estrellas is featured in two episodes of Fear instead of the usual one.
 A second group of contestants came in and finished the challenge in the second episode.)

 Music

 The hard rock band Godsmack's song "Voodoo" was used as the theme song.
-For much of the second season, the song "First Day of Nowhere" by Sinisstar was used in the end credits.
+For the second season "First Day of Nowhere" by Sinisstar was used in the end credits.